kevinkahn/softconsole/docs/useagenotes.md

           }
           ```
              Also, if it finds an ssh file (content of no importance) it will enable ssh access.
 So I find it easiest when I finish burning the OS image on the SD card, to then copy my wpa file and an empty ssh file to the boot partition (it will be available on your PC).
 Then when you first boot the Pi you will be able to immediately log into it over the network via ssh and run the pisetup script with no need to ever use an HDMI cable.
 In the same spirit as this, my script looks for a directory called "auth" and copies its contents to ~pi/Console/local so you can create your password stuff once and put it in a file that gets included in your config file.
-        * Note: Various subscripts get run by pisetup some of which ask you to reboot the system.  *DO NOT REBOOT* from these subscripts - none should interactively give you that option in any case.
+        * Note: Various subscripts get run by pisetup some of which may ask you to reboot the system.  *DO NOT REBOOT* from these subscripts - none should interactively give you that option in any case.
 If you select auto reboots in the initial prompts, you should never have to manually reboot and eventually the system should finish and either open a desktop or if you autorun the console, start the console.
 Manual reboot would only be needed if you do not ask for auto reboots during install (see below).
 If you answer y to the continue install question then you should have to answer a few questions at the start and then nothing more.

         This script will ask questions needed to configure the console hardware and software:
         * A node name: allows the node to be addressed by name on the network versus only by it's IP address.
 Set this and make sure it is unique on your network.
 You should be able to address the node later as <nodename>.local.